Abathargh/moody-go/gateway/README.md

 ## Installation

 ### As a standalone application
-You can run the gateway as a standalone application, but you will need to pass the address of the broker you're using and the one where the services API is exposed.
+You can run the gateway as a standalone application, but you will need to pass the address of the broker you're using, and the one exposing the services API.

 ```bash
 # Directly build the binaries, you will need to install go on your machine